Aarhus University Seal

 Dinner budget: max 2400 DKK (max 800 DKK in total per person though)

-• Act as chair and introduce the invited speaker at the beginning of the lecture.
+• Acting as chair and introducing the speaker at the lecture

-• Assist to coordinate travel and booking of hotel with the speaker.
+• Coordinate travel and hotel bookings directly with the speaker.

 Seminar administrator